-Due to the nature of the massage therapy field any student that has been convicted of a crime that is of sexual nature will be denied admission into the Massage Therapy program.
+Due to the nature of the massage therapy field any prospective student that has been convicted of a crime that is of sexual nature will be denied admission into the Massage Therapy program.
+To be licensed in Massage Therapy in the state of Idaho, the candidate must have a high school diploma or the equivalent.